ELEC 4005 Smart Grids and Distributed Generation

 Coordinator Mahmood Nagrial Opens in new window

-Description This unit is designed to model, analyse and control of newly developing areas of distributed generation and smart grids.
-The unit will cover modelling, control, simulation and protection of such systems.
-The unit will cover the impacts of renewable sources and power electronics on the operation of smart grids and micro-grids.
-The unit will also cover environmental and economic impacts of such systems.
+Description This subject is designed to model, analyse and control of newly developing areas of distributed generation and smart grids.
+The subject will cover modelling, control, simulation and protection of such systems.
+The subject will cover the impacts of renewable sources and power electronics on the operation of smart grids and micro-grids.
+The subject will also cover environmental and economic impacts of such systems.

 School Eng, Design & Built Env

 Discipline Electrical And Electronic Engineering And Technology